ayodorigan/cloud-functions-tutorial/fb-func/README.md

 5. Event-Driven - Triggered by events

 ### Functions of Cloud Function
-Tirggered by an action, cloud function can perform the following:
+Triggered by an action, cloud function can perform the following:
 1. Data Processing i.e Recording logs for analysis
 2. Image processing and Analysis - Can extract some information from an image for analysis
 3. Sending push notifications to users
-4. Cloud functions can also be used by IoT --Internet of Things to peocess incoming data for analysis.
+4. Cloud functions can also be used by IoT --Internet of Things to process incoming data for analysis.

 ## Cloud function Triggers
-As I have mentioned ealier, cloud functions are event driven, meaning they are triggered by an event.
+As I have mentioned earlier, cloud functions are event-driven, meaning they are triggered by an event.
-Lets see some of the commonly used triggers to run cloud functions.
+Let's see some of the commonly used triggers to run cloud functions.

 ### 1. Realtime Database Triggers
-These are triggers that happen from the firebase real time database.
+These are triggers that happen from the firebase real-time database..</br>
-You register events on nodes or db paths i.e `function.database.ref(/followers)`
+You register events on nodes or db paths i.e `function.database.ref(/followers)`.</br>
-In the above example *function.database.ref* registers a listener to the node called *followers* We can also use a wildcard to define dynamic part of the path i.e `functions.database.ref('/followers/{userid}')` where the value of *userid* changes dynamically
+In the above example *function.database.ref* registers a listener to the node called *followers* We can also use a wildcard to define the dynamic part of the path i.e.</br>
+`functions.database.ref('/followers/{userid}')`.</br>
+where the value of *userid* changes dynamically

-Above you see we are using *ref* function that will register all the floowing events
+Above you see we are using the *ref* function that will register all the following events
 1. *onCreate()* -  Triggered when a new data is added into the node
-2. *onWrite()* -  Triggered when a new data is created or changed or destroyed
+2. *onWrite()* -  Triggered when new data is created or changed or destroyed
-3. *onUpdate()* - Triggered when data is upadated
+3. *onUpdate()* - Triggered when data is updated
 4. *onDelete()* - Triggered when the data is deleted.

-If you want to listen to a particular function among the ones listed above then you need to call it from the *ref* function as follows.
+If you want to listen to a particular function among the ones listed above then you need to call it from the *ref* function as follows..</br>
-`functions.database.ref('/followers/{userid}').onCreate( event => {})`
+`functions.database.ref('/followers/{userid}').onCreate( event => {})`.</br>
  Above event will be triggered when you get a new follower

  ## 2. Cloud Storage Triggers
  This triggers comes from Cloud storage.
 They have same event listeners like in Realtime db.
- To register a cloud storage function you do the following:
+ To register a cloud storage function you do the following:.</br>
- `functions.storage.object().onChange(event => {})`
+ `functions.storage.object().onChange(event => {})`.</br>
  where *object()* is the default storage bucket.

- To specify a bucket you do the following:
+ To specify a bucket you do the following:.</br>
- `functions.storage.bucket('bucketName').onChange(event => {})`
+ `functions.storage.bucket('bucketName').onChange(event => {})`.</br>

 The following are the event handlers you can use:
-*event.data.name*: This is the file path of the file in the bucket *event.data.contentType*: This is the  content type of the file *event.data.resourceState*: Has 2 values i.e ‘exists’ or ‘not_exists’.
-The ‘not_exists’ value is set if the file / folder has been deleted.
+*event.data.name*: This is the file path of the file in the bucket *event. data.contentType*: This is the content type of the file *event. data.resource state*: Has 2 values i.e ‘exists’ or ‘not_exists’.
+The ‘not_exists’ value is set if the file/folder has been deleted.
-*event.data*: This is the storage object event.data.metageneration: This is the number of times the metadata of the file has been generated.
-For new objects the initial value is always 1.
+*event.data*: This is the storage object event. data.meta generation: This is the number of times the metadata of the file has been generated.
+For new objects, the initial value is always 1.
 *event.data.bucket*: This is the file storage bucket

 ## 3. HTTP Triggers
-These are trigeers from firebase Api i.e `functions.https.onRequest((request, response) => {})`
+These are trigeers from firebase Api i.e.</br>
+`functions.https.onRequest((request, response) => {})`.</br>
 We will use this a we do not have to app to pushfor us data to db

 ## Diving into the code